SDGGiesbrecht/Workspace/Documentation/Read‐Me.md

 The available dynamic elements are:

+- `Localization Links`: Links to the read‐me in other languages.
+- `Operating System List`: Icons for the supported operating systems.
 - `API Links`: The result of the configuration option `Documentation URL`.
 - `Short Description`: The value of the configuration option `Short Project Description`.
 - `Quotation`: The combined result of the configuration options `Quotation`, `Quotation Translation`, `Quotation URL` and `Citation`.